-EtherNet/IP[TM] provides several ways to configure a device.
-As noted in the previous sections, a configuration assembly can be used when establishing Class 1 implicit connections, or alternatively, Class 3 Explicit connections can be used to set/get individual parameters
+EtherNet/IPTM provides several ways to configure a device.
+As noted in the previous sections, a configuration assembly can be used when establishing Class 1 connections, or alternatively, Class 3 connections can be used to set/get individual parameters

 ODVA also defines Electronic Data Sheets (EDS) that specify the connections and parameters that are available in the device.
-The SLA5800 Series EtherNet/IP[TM] device has an EDS file and is available at https://www.brooksinstrument.com/en/products/accessories-software/digital-communication-system-files/ethernetip.
+The SLA Series EtherNet/IPTM device has EDS files available on the Brooks Instrument website.
 Your EIP network configuration tool may be able to read EDS files directly to facilitate the configuration process.